Roux Graineterie of Carpentras: Successive owners

-In 1913, Albert Simon, merchant seeds Sorgues, bought the mill built by Pierre Nicolas and completed two years earlier Bel Air in Carpentras.
+In 1913, Albert Simon, a merchant seeds Sorgues, bought the mill built by Pierre Nicolas, and completed two years earlier than Bel Air in Carpentras.
 He installed a seed treatment business under the name of Maison Albert Simon called the Moulin.
-In 1917, his daughter married Aimé Roux and receives the mill dot.
-Loved the Graineterie Roux with the official title of Souville Factory was founded in 1919.
+In 1917, his daughter married Aimé Roux and received the mill dot.
+He gave the Graineterie Roux the official title of Souville Factory, founded in 1919.
 Its main activity is the decortication of seeds but also the packaging and trading of seeds produced by the local market, destination food sector (rice, rapeseed, sunflower, psyllium, ...).
 Located near the Carpentras Station, including freight activity has never ceased distributing its products on a national scale.

 In the early 1920s, the first expansion of the mill operates, as well as the construction of a first floor.
 In 1928, the entire building is raised and a new facade is made.
-At that time the new machines are purchased to build new production lines.
+At that time, the new machines are purchased to build new production lines.

 During the Second World War, was requisitioned graineterie: line decortication is used to treat rice and also, as stated in the oral tradition, split peas.
 In 1949, Aimé Roux institutions are created.
 André Roux, son of the founder, became plant manager in 1951 and made arrange the laboratory.
 It obtains authorization for seed multiplication.

-In the middle of 1980, the result of a bankruptcy, the plant becomes graineterie Bel-Air and the late 1990s Maurice Fra farmer and customer praises graineterie and denominates activity Fra Shelling.
+In the middle of 1980, as a result of a bankruptcy, the plant became graineterie Bel-Air.
+In the late 1990s, Maurice Fra farmer and customer, praised graineterie and designated the activity to Fra Shelling.

-Now the factory is also involved in the treatment of various types of grains (cereals, oilseed, protein) provided by local farmers and for food in the context of legislation of products from organic farming (the ECOCERT).
+Currently, the factory is also involved in treating various types of grains (cereals, oilseed, protein) provided by local farmers and for food, in terms of the legislation of products from organic farming (the ECOCERT).